 See Table 403-2a and Table 403-2b.
 A safe working environment for our employees is a top priority.
 We also celebrate a continued trend of decreasing injury rates with an ambition of zero injuries.
 The EHStar system enables us to track injuries by type, body part, Aptar location; and includes information about days missed, root cause analysis and corrective action.
 However, we only publish our Total Recordable Incident Rates and Lost Time Frequency Rates.
-A rate is zero.
+A snapshot of the last three years shows that our work-related fatality rate is zero.